Sassy-Marketplace/agrobase/README.md

 ## 🚀 **Our Mission**

-AgroBase aims to digitize Africa's agricultural ecosystem and bring it on-chain.
-We are focused on creating an MVP that connects all players in the agricultural supply chain (farmers, buyers, mini-agrobusinesses, and AgroLogistics) for business purposes.
-Our goal is to provide small-scale farmers and agrobusinesses with better access to markets, transparent pricing, and streamlined supply chains.
+AgroBase is working on digitizing Africa's agricultural ecosystem and bringing it on-chain.
+For that purpose, currently we are in the process of building an MVP aimed at connecting all players in the chain of agriculture-farmers, buyers, mini-agrobusinesses, and AgroLogistics-for business purposes.
+In this way, we are able to provide small-scale farmers and agrobusinesses with better access to markets, price transparency, and smoother supply chains.

 ## 🛠 **Key Features**